BetterDiscord/docs/docs/plugins/ui/toasts.md

 ## Showing Toasts

 Since toasts are meant to be simple and straightforward messages to the user, making and showing a toast is just the same.
 The signature is `showNotice(content, options = {})`.
 But unlike with the modals, `content` can <u>only be a string</u>.
 And it's safe to ignore the options and still successfully show a fully styled toast.
-We'll go over the useful ones here, but be sure to check the api reference for a full listing of options.
+We'll go over the useful ones here, but be sure to check the API reference for a full listing of options.

 ```js